apache/sling-old-svn-mirror/commons/log/README.txt

 See the License for the specific language governing permissions and limitations under the License.

 Getting Started
 ===============

 This component uses a Maven 2 (http://maven.apache.org/) build environment.
+It requires a Java 5 JDK (or higher) and Maven (http://maven.apache.org/) 2.0.7 or later.
+We recommend to use the latest Maven version.

-If you have Maven 2 installed, you can compile and package the org.apache.sling.commons.log jar using the following command:
+If you have Maven 2 installed, you can compile and package the jar using the following command:

     mvn package